metal/metal-a11y-checker/README.md

 # metal-a11y-checker
 An automated accessibility checker

-Automated accessibility test module that as opposed to many static anylisis tools in existence, employs headless browser environment through `puppeteer` in order to render the target components in way they would eventually appear in the consuming services and test them with `axe-core` against accessibility violations.
-In this way developers can get more accurate report whether their preprocessed content such as JSX will conform to accessibility standards.
+Automated accessibility test module that as opposed to many static anylisis tools in existence, employs headless browser environment through `puppeteer` in order to render the target components in A way they would eventually appear in the consuming service and test them with `axe-core` against accessibility violations.
+With this approach developers can get more accurate report whether their yet-to-be-preprocessed content such as JSX will conform to accessibility standards.

 ![ezgif com-video-to-gif](https://user-images.githubusercontent.com/6104164/30703545-4d00ea22-9ef0-11e7-9571-51e0b8313516.gif)